usr2r00t/framework_python/README.md

 tldextract
 icmplib

-This repository will content all my Python scripts
+This repository will content all my Python scripts & framework for penetration testing